 Foreclosed real estate held for sale is carried at the lower of fair value minus estimated costs to sell, or cost.
 Costs of holding foreclosed real estate are charged to expense in the current period, except for significant property improvements, which are capitalized.
-Valuations are periodically performed by management and an allowance is established by a charge to non-interest expense if the carrying value exceeds the fair value minus estimated costs to sell.
+Valuations are periodically performed by management and an allowance is established by a charge to non-interest expense if the carrying value exceeds the fair value minus the estimated costs to sell.
 Foreclosed real estate is classified as other real estate owned.
-The net income from operations of foreclosed real estate held for sale is reported in non-interest income.
-At December 31, the Bank's holding of other real estate owned totaled \$774 thousand and approximately \$1.2 million for 2016 and 2015 respectively.
+The net loss from operations of foreclosed real estate held for sale is reported in non-interest expense.
+At December 31, the Bank's holding of other real estate owned totaled \$674 thousand and approximately \$774 thousand for 2017 and 2016, respectively.

-Notes to Consolidated Financial Statements December 31, 2016, 2015, 2014
+Notes to Consolidated Financial Statements December 31, 2017, 2016, 2015